Astor Center for Public School Libraries

 The Campus Librarian Network (CLN) supports school librarians undertaking to meet the uniques needs of multiple schools that share campus facilities, including the school library.
 It provides librarians monthly opportunities for professional learning and collaboration.
 Through this work, librarians develop strategies for fully integrating the library into the fabric of the several school communities on a campus and improving library systems and resources.
 In addition, librarians further their own understanding of students' media and information literacy skills to inform the larger teaching community with their schools.

 Any librarian supporting multiple NYCDOE schools that share a campus library, including at least one secondary school, and all librarians supporting New Visions Affinity and Charter schools are invited to participate in the CLN.
-CLN is facilitated by the Astor Center at New Visions jointly with the NYCDOE's Office of Library Services.
+CLN is facilitated by the Astor Center at New Visions jointly with the NYC School Library System.